 “You could have let me see my daughter and hug her.
-If I’d made it to the hospital a day earlier, I’d have been able to do that”.
+If I had made it to the hospital one day earlier, I would have been able to do that.”

-Anastasia Shevchenko stands in a black dress, high heels and with an electronic tag around her ankle behind a wall of glass.
+Anastasia Shevchenko stands behind a wall of glass in a black dress, high heels and with an electronic tag around her ankle.
 With her curly hair, she speaks with a clear and calm voice to the prosecutors in the local court in Rostov-on-Don, Russia.

-“I would ask Mr Prosecutor not to display pointless cruelty to my family.
-How many more victims do you need, to realize you’re on the wrong path?
+“I would ask the prosecutor not to display pointless cruelty to my family.
+How many more victims do you need to realize you that you are on the wrong path?
 That you are taking the wrong decisions?”

 In house arrest when her daughter died

-On 21 January 2019, the first-ever criminal investigation under Article 284.1 of the criminal code “Activity of an undesirable organization” was opened against Anastasia.
-Two days later, the police came for her at her house.
-Her son, Misha was home and the police searched his schoolbooks for evidence.
+On 21 January 2019, the first-ever criminal investigation under Article 284.1 of the criminal code “Activity of an undesirable organization”, was opened against Anastasia.
+Two days later, the police stormed her house.
+Her son, Misha was at home and the police searched through his schoolbooks for evidence.
 Anastasia was put under house arrest.

 A week later, her eldest daughter Alina became seriously ill.
-The 17-year old girl was living at a boarding school, because of an incurable disease.
-After the arrest of her mother, Alina’s illness only became worse.
-Only a few hours after Anastasia was allowed to see her daughter in the hospital, the young girl died.
+The 17-year old girl was living in a boarding school.
+She was suffering of an incurable disease, and her condition worsened after her mother got arrested.
+Only a few hours after Anastasia was finally allowed to see her daughter in the hospital, the young girl died.

 March of Mothers’ Fury

-“Free Anastasia Shevchenko!”, “Free Anastasia Shevchenko!”, “Free Anastasia Shevchenko!”, the shouts from the demonstrations in Moscow can be heard far away.
+“Free Anastasia Shevchenko!”, “Free Anastasia Shevchenko!”, “Free Anastasia Shevchenko!”, the demonstrators shouted in the streets in Moscow.

-Anastasia’s case has sparked angry protesters and several demonstrations in Russia.
-They call the demonstrations the ‘March of Mothers Fury’.
-Crowds march wearing black hearts on their chest, in memory of Anastasia’s daughter Alina.
+Anastasia’s case has sparked angry protests and several demonstrations in Russia under the name ‘March of Mothers’ Fury’.
+The demonstrators wear a black heart on their chest, in memory of Anastasia’s daughter Alina.

-At the same time in the court, and with no contact with the world outside, Anastasia is fighting a fight against the Russian juridical system for the right to criticize a corrupt authoritarian regime.
+At the same time in court, and banned from contact with the outside world, Anastasia is fighting against the Russian judiciary for her right to criticize a corrupt authoritarian regime.

-If she is found guilty, Anastasia could face six years in jail for her political activity under a law that is highly criticized for undermining the freedom of speech and assembly in Russia.
+If she is found guilty, Anastasia could face six years in jail for breaking a law which is highly criticized for undermining freedom of assembly and speech in Russia.

-In 2013, the UN adopted a resolution, securing the protection of female human rights defenders against being pursued because of their work.
-The charges against Anastasia on the other hand, show how hard it is to be a human rights defender and in opposition in today’s Russia, where physical attacks, smear campaigns and delegitimizing has become a part of the everyday life.
-Human rights defenders expose themselves to great risk, by merely doing their job.
-What they ask for is a more open and just Russia, and they are not giving up.
+In 2013, the UN adopted a resolution securing protection of female human rights defenders against persecution for their work.
+However, the charges against Anastasia show how difficult it is to be a human rights defender and opposition politician in Russia today, where physical attacks, smear campaigns and delegitimizing has become part of everyday life.
+Human rights defenders expose themselves to great risks by merely doing their job.
+What they ask for is a more open and just Russia.
+And they are not giving up.